jazzbre/bgfx-beef/README.md

 When running in *Buildtime* mode the changes to the existing assets (in example/buildtime directory) will be built on the fly.

 ## Future work
-iOS, Android, macOS and Linux build scripts.
+iOS and Android build scripts.

 ## Art